fraxinus1098/3D-VR-Journal-Visualizer/masterplan.md

 #### Phase 1.3: OpenAI Integration for Analysis
 **Tasks:**
 - Set up OpenAI API credentials
+- Group entries by year for batch processing
-- Implement sentiment analysis with GPT-4o mini
+- Implement sentiment analysis with GPT-4o mini in batches
-- Generate embeddings with text-embedding-3-large
+- Generate embeddings with text-embedding-3-large in batches
+- Save interim results by batch and year

 **Key Points:**
-- Focus on Plutchik's 8 emotions (anger, anticipation, joy, trust, fear, surprise, sadness, disgust)
-- Process entries in batches to manage API rate limits
+- Process entries in batches of 30-50 to stay within API token limits
-- Parse and structure API responses into your data format
+- Group by year for logical processing units and checkpointing
+- Focus on Plutchik's 8 emotions with 0.0-1.0 scale
+- Implement proper error handling and retry logic for API calls
+- Save interim results regularly to prevent data loss
+- Maintain original 3,072 dimension embeddings for UMAP processing

 #### Phase 1.4: Dimensionality Reduction and Final Data
 **Tasks:**